MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/business-user-teams-meetings.md

 - What actions can we take in the next week or month that are most likely to improve our metrics?
 - What metrics can we start tracking to get a better sense if we’re making progress towards our desired outcomes?

-Review your data weekly, or at least monthly, to get in the habit of asking questions, discussing the best actions to take in the next week or two, and helping the team learn to leverage data as they plan their work.
+Review your data weekly, or at least monthly, to get in the habit of asking questions and discussing the best actions to take in the next week or two.
+It will help the team learn to leverage data as they plan their work.

 ## Before the meeting